-If your pump is equipped with a packing seal, loosen the gland nuts before starting the pump until the packing gland may be moved slightly.
-If leakage seems excessive after starting, wait until the pump has run long enough to reach its normal operating temperature before adjusting the gland nuts.
-Do not over-tighten the gland nuts.
+If your pump is equipped with a packing seal, loosen the gland nuts before starting until the packing gland may be moved slightly.
+If leakage seems excessive after starting, wait until the pump has run long enough to reach its normal operating temperature to adjust the gland nuts.
 Packing pumps must leak slightly to cool and lubricate the shaft and to allow the shaft to turn freely.